JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 7. Now go back to the folder where you extracted the scripts (not the ZIP file, the extracted folder)
 8. Double-click the `start-Windows.bat` file and follow the instructions on-screen

-NOTE: If the script looks like it has frozen, then try disabling `quickEdit` by running the `fixQuickedit.reg` file before running `start.bat`
+NOTE: If the script looks like it has frozen, then try disabling `quickEdit` by running the `fixQuickedit.reg` file before running `start-Windows.bat`

 ## Credits
 - [@Bluebotlabz](https://github.com/Bluebotlabz): Original author of this script